The Beetle (novel): Publication

 The Beetle sold out after its first printing and continued to be published into the 20th century.
-It initially sold more copies than Bram Stoker's Dracula, which was published in the same year.
+It initially sold six times more copies than Bram Stoker's Dracula, which was published in the same year.
 Minna Vuohelainen has suggested that the novel's serialisation in Answers, where it was first published on 13 March 1897, indicates a larger audience.
 The entire story was made available over a fifteen-week period ending 19 June.
 The novel was also published in one volume by a religious publishing house.
 The title was changed from The Peril of Paul Lessingham: The Story of a Haunted Man to The Beetle: A Mystery.

 Vuohelainen provides context for the reappearance of The Beetle by tracing its appearance in Hugh and Graham Greene's collection Victorian Villainies, which includes a note from the editors that they had "long felt that The Beetle [was] a book which should not be out of print."
 The note was also included in the first annotated scholarly edition of The Beetle, published by Broadview Press in 2004.

 Scholarly criticism

 Recently, scholars have taken a renewed interest in Marsh's work.
 Critics have found The Beetle to be a rich source for analysis for areas such as postcolonial studies, women's studies, post-structuralism and psychoanalytic studies, narrative studies, and new materialism studies.
 Research on this text is both abundant and diverse, focusing on narrative and genre, imperialism, alterity, gender performativity, and identity.
-Scholars such as Minna Vuohelainen, Jack Halberstam, and Roger Luckhurst have discussed The Beetle as an example of the gothic genre.
+Scholars such as Minna Vuohelainen, Jack Halberstam, and Roger Luckhurst have discussed The Beetle as an example of the Gothic genre.
 At the same time, scholars like Rhys Garnett and Victoria Margree began to develop critical arguments that balanced a discussion of imperialism with Victorian anxieties about gender and sexuality.

-The Beetle as gothic fiction
+The Beetle as Gothic fiction

 Many scholars touch on at least the genre, narrative, or form of The Beetle in their studies because it differs in all three categories.
 Minna Vuohelainen's research focuses on the reception and form of the novel.
 The illustrations included in the first edition help to define arguments about publication and audience, and the change in narrative perspective in The Beetle helps make the arguments about serialisation and reception.
-Themes, motifs, and plot elements such as found-documents, crime, police work, engagement with ancient cultures, complicated love triangles, the uncanny, and monstrosity also point to a strong connection with the gothic mystery genre.
+Themes, motifs, and plot elements such as found-documents, crime, police work, engagement with ancient cultures, complicated love triangles, the uncanny, and monstrosity also point to a strong connection with the Gothic mystery genre.